 Stephen Batchelor and Ajahn Brahmali debate ‘The relevance of early Buddhist texts for modern times’

-Meant to be a debate on whether two thousand year old Buddhist texts are relevant in this day and age, Ajahn Brahmali turned this into a debate on reincarnation.
-Melbourne, February 2014.
+Meant to be a debate on whether two thousand year old Buddhist texts are relevant in this day and age, Ajahn Brahmali turned this around into a debate on reincarnation.
+Recorded in Melbourne.

 Richard Gombrich – What the Buddha taught